vikbert/BDD-for-dummy/assignment.md

         - ✅ add `FileStorageUserRepository` to save the user data
         - ✅ use `FileStorageUserRepository` in `register.php` to handle the registration of a new user

-- ❌: Scenario:: a registered email can not be used for registration again
+- ❌ Scenario: a registered email can not be used for registration again
 - ✅ add exception handling to ensure the existing email can not be used again for the regostration
-- ❌: Scenario: form with a invalid email can not be submitted
+- ❌ Scenario: form with a invalid email can not be submitted
 - ✅ add html5 email validation in form
-- ❌: Scenario: form with too short password can not be submitted
+- ❌ Scenario: form with too short password can not be submitted
 - ✅ add html5 password validation in form

 #### Task 2: